robfatland/nexus/loosestrands.md

 * Look at HyakAndCloud in the `main` branch; and scoop up anything else like that and move it to the pipeline here on gh-pages
+* Document and use more of the screencap workflow

-To unbind the Print Screen key to OneNote screen capture in Windows:
+* To unbind the Print Screen key to OneNote screen capture in Windows:
     * Windows settings > Accessibility > Keyboard > Use the print screen key to open screen capture > toggle off

 ## Reminders on other simple little topics...

 ### Other Math Club on package installs

 Look in the `Basic Programming.ipynb` in that same folder: On `conda-forge` for WSL-2 Linux and installing for IDLE installations using the Windows Command Prompt.